ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/ rain.md

 -- Piglet

 Aging inevitably leads to the dwindling of our circle of companions, right when life's storms are frequent and sometimes even redefine our existence.
-It's during these times when we need a friend, to be with us and try to understand.
+It's during these times when we need a friend to be with us and try to understand.

 > "Live Your Best Life Between the Raindrops."